-OT764 Fieldwork Level II A (3) OT765 Fieldwork Level II B (3)
+OT 764 Fieldwork Level II A (3) OT 765 Fieldwork Level II B (3)

 Students apply understanding of occupation, professional practice, identity, and leadership during each of two (2) twelve-week (60 days), full-time fieldwork placements, for a total of 24 weeks of full-time Level II Fieldwork.
 Objectives focus on personal transformation into a competent, compassionate, entry-level occupational therapist for a practice site by the completion of each experience.
 Students are not permitted to work on a full-time basis while engaged in Level II Fieldwork.
-Both experiences must be completed within one year of completion of the didactic coursework.
+Both experiences must be completed within 18 months of completion of the didactic coursework.